MarchImportant

 German-born British physiologist who elucidated how nerve cells

-this neurotransmitter occurs continuously and spontaneously, although at low levels
+continuously and spontaneously, although at low levels when neurons

-impulse).
-These studies won him a share (with Julius Axelrod and Ulf von Euler)
+won him a share (with Julius Axelrod and Ulf von Euler) of the 1970

 March

-energy directly from excited molecules or atoms.
-The concept grew out of research
+directly from excited molecules or atoms.
+The concept grew out of

-in microwave spectroscopy following Word War II .
-The image shows Townes with
+research in microwave spectroscopy following Word War II .
+The image

 March